IMLVNRW/IMLVNRW/README.md

 - Programming languages: C/C++, ASM, PHP, VB6, CSS/HTML, DarkBasic, Python3
 - Hobbies: baking, cooking, drawing, hiking, sleeping
 - website: padersophia.wordpress.com

+# 👇  Current project
+Open source chat and consulting platform for self-hosting, in PHP.
+Messages are stored encrypted with gpg in the DB  Open source chat and consulting platform for self-hosting, in PHP.
+Messages are stored encrypted with gpg in the DB.
+A hybrid CMS, website and rest API smartphone apps.

+The second project is to change the software used so that we can log in with the VereinsID (OAUTH).

+# hhh